streathamchess/streathamchess.github.io/index.md

 for the first year of membership.
 If all you want is to play ungraded games of friendly chess, you won't have to pay anything at all.

 So read on to learn a little more [about us](/about/index.html), [where we play](/about/venues.html) and [how to join](/join.html).
-Feel free to simply drop by at one our Tuesday sessions at Streatham Library, or [get in touch](contact.html) for more information on the club.
+Feel free to simply drop by at one our Tuesday sessions at Streatham Library, or [get in touch](contact.html) for more information on the club. <b>Please note that this website is currently being updated and some of the information may no longer be correct.</b>

 ### Enter our Anniversary Rapidplay now, while there are still places left!
 We’re holding a one day rapidplay on Saturday 17 September 2022 at Streatham Library to mark the conclusion of our 150th anniversary celebrations: